flywire/lo-p/docs/44-Office_as_GUI_Comp.md

 # Chapter 44.
 Office as a GUI Component

+!!! note "Topics"
+    OOoBean;
+    Wrapping OOoBean in a
+    JPanel; Using the
+    OBeanPanel; Using an
+    Undecorated Office
+    Window; Augmenting
+    the User Interface: a
+    New Toolbar Item;
+    Augmenting the User
+    Interface: a New Menu
+    Item

+    Example folders: "GUI
+    Tests" and "Utils"

 This chapter looks at two ways to use Office as a GUI